MatthewMcDade13/TicTacToe/README.md

 # TicTacToe
-A Tic Tac Toe game i created on Codepen.io
+A Tic Tac Toe game i created on Codepen.io using Angular 1.6.1 and TypeScript.